 There are a lot of software options out there, and they just don’t measure up to and can’t do everything that PestPac does.

 Sometimes you need to recognize when it doesn’t seem like it will be a good fit.

 Not all possible deals are the right deals, even if you know you can still make the sale.
 You have to trust your intuition when it tells you a deal will most likely result in an unhappy client or could lead to a poor customer experience.
 The added friction from managing unhappy clients will take away from the valuable time for positive sales, plus you put yourself at risk of receiving negative reviews.

 4. Tap Into Your Software

 Salespeople in general are so busy with prospecting that there is little time for the ongoing necessary touchpoints like follow-ups, check-ins and touch-bases.
-Chances are that the pest control or field service management software (like PestPac ), that your company is already using, has built-in tools available to help.
+Chances are that the pest control or field service management software, that your company is already using, has built-in tools available to help.